densmoreb1/HypertrophyApp/README.md

   - `docker exec -it hypertrophy-mysql mysql -p -e "delete from fitness.users where name = '{name}'"`
 - Delete the user from `config.yml`

-## Scoring (Work in progress)
+## Scoring

 There is a user setting called Scoring.
-After the last set of each exercise, it asks how pumped the muscle got, how sore it got from the last workout, and how much effort it took.
+After the last set of each muscle group, it asks how pumped the muscle got, how sore it got from the last workout, and how much effort it took.

 Based on the feedback, it will either add a set to next week's exercise or keep it the same.